 Registrants must disclose all outside business activities in Form 33-109F4 (or Form 33-109F5 for changes in outside business activities after registration).
-Required disclosure includes the following, whether the registrant receives compensation or not: $\Box$ any employment and business activities outside the registrant's sponsoring firm paid or unpaid roles with charitable, social or religious organizations where the individual is in a position of power or influence and where the activity places the registered individual in contact with clients or potential clients, including positions where the registrant handles investments or monies of the organization being an owner of a holding company
+Required disclosure includes the following, whether the registrant receives compensation or not:

-- all officer or director positions, and - any other equivalent positions held, as well as positions of influence.
+- any employment and business activities outside the registrant's sponsoring firm - all officer or director positions, and - any other equivalent positions held, as well as positions of influence.